 Daily Entertainment Schedule

 In addition to the renown James E. Strates Shows and the fabulous carnival rides and shows, each year the Georgia-Carolina State Fair has numerous Entertainment Specials which run on various days during the Fair.
-Click Here for some general information on these specials and for the dates and times that they run.
+See above for general information on these specials and for the dates and times that they run.
 Be sure to check back regularly, as the list will be updated when new events are added and times for shows are set.

 This is the third year for Boxing at the Fair, and it will again be held in the Pavilion.
 Bouts begin with the 8-year olds and continued up to 18-year olds.
 Rounds are short, so there were plenty of fights to see.
 There are great crowds, so you can see how big boxing has grown in Augusta.
 As in the past, this year the bouts will again be held in the Pavilion.
 However, they will be held beginning at 5:00 p.m. on Saturday, October 19.